XML-Travelgate/xtg-content-articles-pub/docs/transportation/DSF/flights/reservation.md

 This method **must** be called **after** the Valuation method.

-The maximum time that our systems permits before closing the connexion is of **25000** milliseconds.

-The booking data should meet the following requirements.
-ADVICE: All requirements are only indicative and could change in the future.

 - Passenger Type: Adult: \>11 years.
 Child: 2-11 years.
 Infant: 0-1 years.

-- Companies with mandatory nationality (2 digit codes): AK D7 FD I5 PQ QZ XJ XT Z2 E9 SL

 - Mandatory personal identification: - (NIF, NIE) Bookings with spanish resident discount or some of this companies: NT H2 1T ZY 9C - (Passport)